Kiili/Omg-what-game-console/README.md

 ### name_ in 2018
 Didn't think a name for it.
 A stick game, inspired by [Stick RPG](https://www.crazygames.com/game/stick-rpg-complete). <br/>
 First real use of OOP.
+Can modify the map and interact with created objects.
 <details>
   <summary>more</summary>